Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 ### ACK levels
 The `acks` setting is a client (producer) configuration.
 - It denotes the number of brokers that must receive the record before we consider the write as successful.
-- It support three values – 0, 1, and all.
+- It supports three values – 0, 1, and all.

 The `acks` setting is a good way to configure your preferred trade-off between durability guarantees and performance.
 - If you’d like to be sure your records are nice and safe – configure your acks to all.